 The UE then uses the IP address of the second PDU session to construct an SDP offer that will be included in the SIP INVITE request towards the receiving entity.
 The UE sends the SIP INVITE request via the PDU session used for IMS signalling.

 The P-CSCF, when processing the IMS request uses the UE IP address within the SDP offer as the source IP address of the UE when sending session information to the PCF either via Rx or N5.
-If there are multiple PCFs in the PLMN, the PCF is selected by the Binding Selection Function as described in subclause 6.1.1.2 of TS 23.503 [5].
+If there are multiple PCFs in the PLMN, the PCF is selected by the Binding Selection Function as described in clause 6.1.1.2 of TS 23.503 [5].
 Based on the media resource requested the P-CSCF may select an AGW (e.g. for media transcoding).
 The P-CSCF selects the corresponding AGW for a 5GC network slice based on pre-configuration.

-When the PCF receives the request from the P-CSCF the PCF determines the affected PDU session based on the UE IP address and provides the appropriate PCC rules to the SMF by invoking the Session Management Policy modification as described in subclause 4.16.5 of TS 23.502 [4].
+When the PCF receives the request from the P-CSCF the PCF determines the affected PDU session based on the UE IP address and provides the appropriate PCC rules to the SMF by invoking the Session Management Policy modification as described in clause 4.16.5 of TS 23.502 [4].

 The SMF then performs an SMF-initiated PDU session modification procedure providing updated QoS rules for the IMS media traffic.